 If you aren’t yet familiar with glass fiber reinforced concrete (GFRC), you should be.
 GFRC is a specialized form of concrete.
 It’s a cement-based composite material reinforced with alkali-resistant glass fibers.

 The fibers serve a purpose similar to the reinforcing steel in reinforced concrete, and they also add flexural, tensile and impact strength.
 As a result, GFRC can be used to produce strong, lightweight architectural concrete products such as building panels.

 It can also be used to create decorative concrete products such as façade wall panels, fireplace surrounds, vanity tops and concrete countertops due to its unique properties and tensile strength.
 Most concrete countertop professionals use GFRC as their technique of choice due to its versatility, strength and lighter weight.

 One of the best ways to truly understand the benefits of GFRC is to take a deeper look into this unique compound.

 What is GFRC?

 GFRC is similar to chopped fiberglass (the kind used to form boat hulls and other complex three-dimensional shapes), although much weaker.
 It’s made by combining a mixture of fine sand, cement, polymer (usually an acrylic polymer), water, other admixtures and alkali-resistant (AR) glass fibers.
-Many mix designs are available online, but you’ll find that all share similarities in the ingredients and proportions used.

 Some of the many benefits of GFRC include: